ta4j/ta4j-wiki/XLS-Testing.md

         indicator = getIndicator(xlsClose, 1);
         assertIndicatorEquals(xls.getIndicator(1), indicator);
-        assertEquals(100.0, indicator.getValue(indicator.getTimeSeries().getEndIndex()).doubleValue(), TATestsUtils.TA_OFFSET);
+        assertEquals(100.0, indicator.getValue(indicator.getBarSeries().getEndIndex()).doubleValue(), TATestsUtils.TA_OFFSET);
 ```
-xls.getSeries() extracts the TimeSeries data from the XLS spreadsheet file.
-This TimeSeries, along with indicator parameters, is passed to IndicatorTest#getIndicator() which returns the new Indicator<Decimal> as the actual indicator.
+xls.getSeries() extracts the BarSeries data from the XLS spreadsheet file.
+This BarSeries, along with indicator parameters, is passed to IndicatorTest#getIndicator() which returns the new Indicator<Decimal> as the actual indicator.

 xls.getIndicator(params) modifies the parameters in the XLS spreadsheet file (in memory, not on disk!), re-calculates everything, and returns the new Indicator<Decimal> from the spreadsheet as the expected indicator.
 Note that there must be the same number of rows (or more) in the parameters section of the XLS file as there are parameters in the params list.
 In this example, params can contain up to 11 parameters.
 The twelfth parameter will overwrite cell B15 which breaks the data section header!
 If this example sheet is copied, the 11 rows of the parameter section should be adequate for just about any conceivable indicator.
 If not, just add more rows to the parameter section, bumping down the data section.